-The College’s Office of Academic Records maintains academic information on undergraduate students and recent graduates of The College.
+The College’s Office of Academic Records maintains academic information on undergraduate students and recent graduates of the College.
 The official files are kept in this office for all currently matriculated students.
-Folders for students who have graduated prior to 2012 are kept in an “Out-of-College” file room for five years and then destroyed.
+Files for students who have graduated prior to 2012 are kept in an “Out-of-College” file room for five years and then destroyed.
 Those for students who leave without earning a degree are kept for ten years.
 In addition to files, the Office of Academic Records maintains various lists, compiles reports on the academic status of students and provides certain information to departments concerning their majors.
-Requests for student folders are made to this office.
-The supervisor of the office is responsible for enforcing recordkeeping procedures and maintaining a record of where folders are at all times.
+Requests for access to student files are made to this office.
+The supervisor of the office is responsible for enforcing recordkeeping procedures and the maintenance of files at all times.
 Distribution of academic information to advisers and some mailings dealing with the academic advising of the students are also handled by this office.

 - Tab information including student’s name, classification, ID number, adviser, major and minor.

 - Student’s current advising record (and grade reports).

 - Student’s program slips, and Drop/Add forms which include the signature of the dean or show that a “W” was processed.

 - Student’s application to the University of Rochester, including high school record, and College Board scores when available.

 - Information found in some of the files when appropriate: